Observation of Long-Lifetime Magnon Pairs by Fano Resonance of Photons: Introduction

-In this work, we probe the broadband nonlinear magnetization dynamics of a yttrium iron garnet (YIG) magnetic sphere under a strong microwave drive using microwave spectroscopy, focusing on the non-resonant pump regime, free of mode splitting, to extract the unique properties of the pump-induced magnon modes and their back action on FMR. \textit{Unexpectedly}, we find that when the driven amplitude is high and the pump frequency $\omega_d$ differs from the FMR frequency, the microwave transmission spectrum $|S_{21}|$ (dB) exhibits a sharp and asymmetric line shape, or a \textit{Fano resonance}~\cite{1961,nano,Topological,Controllable,2006}, a phenomenon usually existing due to the interference of discrete excited states and the continuum.
+In this work, we probe the broadband nonlinear magnetization dynamics of a yttrium iron garnet (YIG) magnetic sphere under a strong microwave drive using microwave spectroscopy, focusing on the non-resonant pump regime, free of mode splitting, to extract the unique properties of the pump-induced magnon modes and their back action on FMR. \textit{Unexpectedly}, we find that when the driven amplitude is high and the pump frequency $\omega_d$ differs from the FMR frequency, the microwave transmission spectrum $|S_{21}|$ (dB) exhibits a sharp and asymmetric line shape, or a \textit{Fano resonance}~\cite{1961,nano,Topological,Controllable,2006}, a phenomenon usually existing due to the interference of discrete excited states and the continuum, thereby minimizing the absorption profile.
+This phenomena only appears in the nonlinear regime, and due to its steep and sharp asymmetric line shape~\cite{1961}, it differs entirely from the symmetric resonance phenomenon described by the Lorentz formula.
 We construct a scattering theory of photons and explain this phenomenon by involving the three-magnon interaction between the Kittel magnon and magnon pairs with opposite wave vectors of frequency $\omega_d/2$.
 The driven steady-state amplitudes of these modes mediate an interaction between the fluctuation $\delta \hat{\alpha}$ of the Kittel magnon mode and the fluctuations $\delta \hat{\beta}_{\pm k}$ of the magnon pairs, as illustrated in Fig.~\ref{Fig.1}, which, according to our scattering theory, can be directly detected by the microwave transmission.
 We find that such Fano resonance occurs only when the damping coefficient $\gamma_{\pm k}$ of the fluctuation $\delta \hat{\beta}_{\pm k}$ is significantly smaller than the damping coefficient $\gamma_{0}$ of $\delta \hat{\alpha}$.
 This provides evidence that long-lifetime magnon pairs can be generated in the nonlinear magnetization dynamics.
 Our study provides a foundation for using the conventional microwave-spectroscopy approach to detect the back-action of other magnons on FMR and spin-wave resonance.